 Pre-existing conditions also include any injury or illness that the employee experienced while working for another employer.

-An injury or illness occurring in the work environment that falls under one of the following exceptions is not work-related and therefore is not recordable.
-Do not record injuries and illnesses if the circumstances below occurred.
+Are there situations where an injury or illness occurs in the work environment and is not considered work-related?
+Yes, an injury or illness occurring in the work environment that falls under one of the following exceptions is not work-related, and therefore is not recordable.

 Work in the interest of the employer.
 Injuries and illnesses that occur while an employee is on travel status are work-related if, at the time of the injury or illness, the employee was engaged in work activities "in the interest of the employer."
 Examples of such activities include: